allenai/allennlp/README.md

     conda create -n allennlp python=3.6
     ```

 3. Activate the Conda environment.
-(You will need to activate the Conda environment in each terminal in which you want to use AllenNLP.
+You will need to activate the Conda environment in each terminal in which you want to use AllenNLP.

     ```
     source activate allennlp
     ```

-4. Install AllenNLP in your environment.

 ### Installing via pip

-The preferred way to install AllenNLP into your environment is via `pip`.

 1. Install AllenNLP.